HOW TO APPLY

 Up to five artists will be selected from the shortlist for the Print Commission.
 Selected artists each receive a supply of quality printmaking paper for editioning, provided by the Print Commission sponsors Arthouse Direct and Clairefontaine.
 (Please note that artists selected must request approval from the Print Council for use of paper other than that supplied.)

 Each selected artist will produce seven artist proofs, and an edition of between 30 and 40 prints.
-From this edition, one impression will be held in the PCA Archive Collection, and one will be provided to the Print Commission sponsors in recognition of their support.
+From this edition, one impression will be held in the PCA Archive Collection, one is acquired by the State Library of Victoria for their permanent collection, and one will be provided to the Print Commission sponsors in recognition of their support.
 The remaining impressions will be made available for purchase to subscribers and the public.

 The Print Council will pay a fee of $1000 (plus GST) to each selected artist, and this year they will also receive an Artist Proof of each work from the entire suite of commissioned prints!